-Title: Drug Dosage Calculation Guideline Responsibility of: Quality Assurance Council Dates of Revision: 6/2016, 4/26/17, Spring 2022 Dates of Review: Spring 2016, Spring 2017, Spring 2020, Spring 2022 Next Date to be Reviewed: Spring 2024
+Title: Drug Dosage Calculation Guideline Responsibility of: Quality Assurance Council Dates of Revision: 6/2016, 4/26/17, Spring

+Dates of Review: Spring 2016, Spring 2017, Spring 2020,

+Spring 2022, Spring 2024

 It is the belief of the Nursing Faculty that accuracy in the calculation of drug dosages is critical in providing for the optimal safety of clients in the healthcare setting.
 Therefore, the following criteria have been established for each nursing course to insure that students have the cognitive abilities necessary to correctly calculate drug dosages.
 Calculators may be used in calculating drug dosages.